-WildCraft Studio School is one of the first schools in the country to make curricular connections between the seemingly disparate practices of traditional craft, textiles, Native American arts, foraging, and herbal medicine.
+WildCraft Studio School offer workshops for adults (16 & over) in the practices of traditional craft, textiles, Native American arts, foraging, and herbal medicine.

 The motivation to combine these practices stems from our belief that resourcefulness, creativity, and a meaningful relationship to place are integral parts of the human experience and deserving of more space in contemporary life.

 From our Portland, OR and White Salmon, WA studios -- as well as from the farms, forests, beaches, and deserts that make up our off-site classrooms -- WildCraft strives to awaken creativity and deepen an understanding of place through hands-on experiences in making.

 The majority of the workshops offered at WildCraft Studio School fall into the category of craft.
 Whether wood carving, weaving, leather working, spinning, natural dyeing, or a myriad of other craft practices, a student taking this type of workshop is guaranteed to experience that skill in an intensive, hands-on way.

 Many of these workshops focus on craft practices that have become nearly obsolete in contemporary society.
 Through our courses, students are presented with the opportunity to connect with the larger history of making useful objects by hand.
 Some of these classes teach a skill through a cultural perspective, passing along both technical knowledge and a deeper understanding of cultural production.

 Our Northwest Native programming offers educational experiences that demonstrate the profoundly deep and significant connections between craft, culture, and landscape.
 In collaboration with Northwest native artists, WildCraft Studio School has created an educational platform for the original craft traditions of this region to persist and thrive.